unknot-js/unknot/README.md

 });
 ```

-qs understands when it is possible to apply the declared styles, and doesn't attempt to assign them until the appropriate moment.
+Unknot understands when it is possible to apply the declared styles, and doesn't attempt to assign them until the appropriate moment.
 In addition, styles are defined as observables, so any time the style-state is updated, the new styles are applied.

 ## Events